syncfusion-content/uwp-docs/uwp/Progress-Bar/Progress-Animations.md

 # Progress Animations

 The built-in progress bar shapes are circular and linear.
-However, any custom object can be used for fill animation. `ProgressType` property is used to choose the progress type(shape) and the enumeration values are
+However, any custom object can be used for fill animation.
+[ProgressType](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfProgressBar.UWP~Syncfusion.UI.Xaml.Controls.Notification.SfProgressBar~ProgressType.html) property is used to choose the progress type(shape) and the enumeration values are

 1. SolidCircular
 2. SolidLinear
 3. SegmentedCircular
 4. SegmentedLinear
-5. CustomFill
+5. Custom

 ## Circular Progress Animations